 As with any major city it's all too easy to get lost in Bangkok and not see half of what you came for.
 A Bangkok City Safari removes such worries by taking you on a voyage of discovery, with a private guide, around the city, taking in all of the major highlights, but also allowing you to experience everyday life as it is for the locals.
 You'll take in Chinatown, the Grand Palace, local markets, Wat Pho Temple and the famous Khao San Road.

 The art of this tour, though, is not in what you see but how you get around.
 Avoid the heavy traffic that clogs the streets by using every means of transport on offer in the city.
 Zip along the klongs in longtail boats, explore the Chao Praya River by river taxi and public ferry and float above it all in the cool of the air-conditioned sky train.
 Join the dots with a tuk tuk ride and walk down the quiet old side streets unknown to most visitors.

 The tour can be adapted to suit your appetite for exploration and energy levels on the day and I'd recommend it as easily the best way to explore the many facets of this fascinating city.

 Learn about Thai cuisine on a cooking course

-Thailand is rightly famed for its food and you can learn the secrets of Thai cuisine by joining one of the excellent half day cookery courses that are run in Bangkok.
+Thailand is rightly famed for its food and you can learn the secrets of Thai cuisine by joining one of the excellent half day cooking courses that are run in Bangkok.
 One of the best is organized by the Blue Elephant Restaurant.
 Housed in a beautiful old colonial mansion in the centre of the city, the experienced chefs will have you knocking up quality Thai food in a matter of hours.

 Cabbages and Condoms